IITDBGroup/ProvenanceWeek2021/cfp.md

 + not published or under review elsewhere
 + no longer than 5 pages (excluding references and appendix) following [USENIX format](https://www.usenix.org/conferences/author-resources/paper-templates).
   - Submitting shorter papers is not discouraged.
 Specifically, papers presenting visionary or preliminary ideas often tend to be shorter than the page limit.
 Please clearly prefix your paper title with "vision" when appropriate.
   - Further, TaPP is a workshop primarily focused on the presentation of early-stage research papers.
 If the page limit would preclude a future full-length publication (e.g. to VLDB), please, feel free to submit a shorter paper.
-You may want to add the following mention at the end of your abstract \textbf{We limited the paper to 4 pages as to allow a future full-length publication.}.
+You may want to add the following mention at the end of your abstract "**We limited the paper to 4 pages as to allow a future full-length publication**".
 This will be taken into account by the reviewers.
 This mention should be removed in the camera-ready version.
   - Please, note that the appendix may contain additional material as appropriate (e.g. extended proof, full evaluation break down), but it should not be essential to the comprehension of the paper.
 + submitted as PDF files to the TaPP track at:
   - [submission site](https://pw2020.thomasmoyer.org/pw2020/)